 Reaching a financial divorce settlement is governed by section 25 of the Matrimonial Causes Act 1973, it is, therefore, vital that you seek help and advice from expert divorce solicitors who understand this complex law and the way it is interpreted by the court.

 The starting point for the court when ruling on financial disputes in a divorce include considering the following factors:

 If a divorcing couple manages to reach an agreement regarding their finances and assets, a Consent Order can be drawn up and sent to the Court for approval which takes about 6–8 weeks.

 If, however, you cannot reach an agreement, the Court will decide for you and it is likely to take at least 12 months to get to a Final Hearing.

-Our specialist financial settlement solicitors will be by your side throughout all stages of proceedings.
+Our Expert Solicitors in the financial settlement will be by your side throughout all stages of proceedings.
 They will discuss the merits of your case and present you with options on how to proceed.

 We have helped many individuals across the country through the complex process of coming to a Financial Settlement.